cdk-patterns/serverless/the-destined-lambda/typescript/README.md

 ![destinations](img/destinations.png)

-The destined lambda sends some extra parameters in its response json:
+The destined lambda sends some extra parameters in its response json.
+This is because we don't manually create the EventBridge envelope like normal so we need the ability to control how our events are processed:

 ```
 {